 If you prefer to have the right side outwards, be sure to check out my video tutorial to learn how to crochet an I-cord.
 You can use the Spiral Rope for Bag Handles. the I-cord would take longer to create than the Spiral Rope, though.
 I may not have used the Spiral Rope for the Flower Shoulder Bag, but you can easily substitute the handles with this one.
 The Crochet Backpack Pattern also uses a crochet spiral rope.
 It’s a fun, easy, and very popular pattern.

 But let’s get started with the actual photo and video tutorial for the Spiral Rope.

 How to crochet a Spiral Rope – Photo Tutorial

 1. First, make a magic ring and add as many single crochets as you wish.
 The more you add the bigger and thicker the spiral rope will be.
 In this example, I added 8 single crochets.
-Next, pull the ring closed and crochet 1 round (continues with no slip stitches) of back loop single crochets (one stitch per stitch).
+Next, pull the ring closed and crochet 1 round (continuous with no slip stitches) of back loop single crochets (one stitch per stitch).
 Now you will start using the horizontal bar.
 I pulled the horizontal bar out a little bit in the picture below so you can see where it is.

 2. Here I am showing you the horizontal ba from a different perspective.
 It is the upside down U you see closest to my finger, in the center of this sample.